nodejs/node-addon-api/doc/env.md

 # Env

+Class `Napi::Env` inherits from class [`Napi::BasicEnv`][].

-The opaque data structure containing the environment in which the request is being run.
+The data structure containing the environment in which the request is being run.

 The `Napi::Env` object is usually created and passed by the Node.js runtime or node-addon-api infrastructure.